richo/zephyros/README.md

 ### Help Needed

-Are you great at stuff?
+Are you good at stuff?
 We could use these things:

 * Better CSS styling in [the Log Window](Zephyros/logwindow.html)
 * Better app icon